feludwig/pgsql-omt-schema/README.md

 Ireland, UK and France is 19.629% landarea.
 And `4/11/5.pbf` covering Kazakhstan is 100% landarea.

 When it takes multiple minutes per tile, `pg_tileserv` will just timeout.
-And if there is too much data it makes some kind of I/O error
+And if there is too much data (>1MB/tile but the point where most tiles are below that threshold is reached) it makes some kind of I/O error

 ### Not finished